gaetanX21/gaetanX21.github.io/_projects/kg-for-bfm.md

     </div>
 </div>
 <div class="caption">
-    Figure 6: GeneCompasses creates four new “modalities” to add to the input.
+    Figure 6: GeneCompass creates four new “modalities” to add to the input.
 </div>

 Below is a figure to better visualize how GeneCompass adds four new “modalities” to the input.